Can’t decide what your New Year resolution should be? We look to the Bible, the poets and the saints for some ideas and suggestions!

 LOOK AFTER YOUR BODY

 Last but not least, the most common New Year resolutions: to get fit or give up smoking, are definitely holy!
 Jesus tells us ‘The kingdom of God is within you’ (Luke 17:21) and in Corinthians (6:19) it is written: ‘Your bodies are temples of the Holy Spirit.’
 Making a promise to look after your health is not un-Godly by any means – just the opposite.
-When we feel groggy and edgy with too much sugar, wheat and caffeine, or from lack of exercise, prayer and contemplation are much harder.
+When we feel groggy and edgy with too much sugar, wheat and caffeine, or from lack of exercise, then prayer and contemplation are much harder.
 Modern-day science shows us that regular aerobic exercise, such as running, boosts mood and confidence in the long and short-term, making us happier, kinder and nicer to be around.